The Mind-Gut Connection: Nutritional Psychiatry

 “Studying the Connection Between Diet and Health”

-Being a recipient of the MGC newsletter, chances are you’re fully aware of the health benefits of the Mediterranean diet.
+Being a reader of the MGC Blog, chances are you’re fully aware of the health benefits of the Mediterranean diet.
 If you aren’t a fan of this tasty cuisine already, here is just one more reason to adopt it.
 In the last ten years, there has been an increasing amount of research on the connection between diet and health, creating the new discipline of Nutritional Psychiatry.

 It has been known for some time that a diet with a wide variety of fruits, vegetables, nuts, seeds and minimal red meat is healthy for you, and that a diet with high levels of saturated fat, refined carbohydrates and ultra-processed foods can contribute to many chronic health problems, such as metabolic syndrome and heart disease.
 However, it is quite amazing (at least for many patients and psychiatrists) that research has now demonstrated in both animal and human studies a link between diet and mental health as well.
 But here is a word of caution when extrapolating from animal studies to patients with mental disorders: The causal relations between diet and mental health are confounded by the clear potential for a phenomenon referred to as “reverse causality”.
 For instance, alterations in food choices/preferences in response to our mental states (such as “comfort foods” in times of low mood, or changes in appetite from stress) are relatively common human experiences.4